mindspore-lab/mindocr/configs/rec/master/README.md

 #### 3.1.3 Dataset Usage

-Finally, the data structure should like the following command.
+Finally, the data structure should like this.

 ``` text
 data_lmdb_release/